RodriVaides/dogBreedClassifier/submission files/README.md

 The folder "haarcascades" includes the xml file required by the OpenCV face detector which is used at the beginning of the Jupyter notebook.

-The folder "website_files" contains the .html & javascript files that were used to build the static website for the users.
+The folder "website files" contains the .html & javascript files that were used to build the static website for the users.

-The folder "submission files" contains the report submitted to Udacity for review.

 # Dependencies